Jaymon/stockton/README.md

 And Stockton will add that domain to your mailserver and let you know what dns changes you need to make to make your new domain work.

+If you ever need to update your email list, just update your file and run:

+    $ stockton update-domain-proxy --proxy-file=/path/to/domain.config

 ## FAQ